Project introduction

 Detailed design is where we look at how the road is used and carry out technical investigations like geotechnical site investigations and topographical surveys.
 As part of this, and to make sure we get the designs right, we also sought feedback on what we’re considering from people who use the road (see below).

-Construction funding needs to be sought as part of the 2024 - 2027 National Land Transport Programme (NLTP) process.
+Construction funding needed to be sought as part of the 2024 - 2027 National Land Transport Programme (NLTP) process.
 The NLTP sets out the activities that can receive funding from the National Land Transport Fund (NLTF) and other funding sources, and gives effect to the Government Policy Statement on land transport (GPS).
-We expect the NLTP to be adopted later in 2024.

 Close